 Although the equipment is still operable, partial functional failure of a fuel injection system is generally one that reduces engine efficiency or performance.
 The symptoms of such failures within an injection system may include the following:

-By continuous operation of the equipment, the user is at risk of experiencing events of catastrophic engine or component failure.
+By continuous operation of the equipment, the user is at risk of experiencing events of a catastrophic engine or component failure.

 To understand the role fuel injection plays in the engine mechanically, one must understand the stroke cycle as referenced below.